ephsmith/python-book/docs/02/02-basic-types.md

 - simple or atomic data types: can not be decomposed into a collection of another type
 - non-atomic data types: are composed of other types

+Here each of the following types will be covered along with elementary operations that can be performed on them.
+Later chapters provide more detailed coverage and examples for each type.

 ## Built-in Atomic Types
 Python has the following bult-in atomic types: